JuliaPy/PyCall.jl/README.md

-Constructors `PyObject(o)` are provided for a number of Julia types, and PyCall also supplies `convert(T, o::PyObject)` to convert PyObjects back into Julia types `T`.  *Currently, the only types supported are numbers (integer, real, and complex), booleans, and strings, but more are planned.*
+Constructors `PyObject(o)` are provided for a number of Julia types, and PyCall also supplies `convert(T, o::PyObject)` to convert PyObjects back into Julia types `T`.
+Currently, the only types supported are numbers (integer, real, and complex), booleans, and strings, along with tuples and 1d arrays/lists thereof, but more are planned.

 ### Initialization